 [Section 105B inserted by No. 100 of 1985 s.
 81.]

-106. Offence of destroying marks or obstructing surveyor, etc.
+106. Offence of destroying marks or obstructing surveyor etc.

 A person who —

 (a) without lawful authority removes, destroys or alters the position of, any peg, notice, survey peg, mark, post, cairn of stones or pole used for the purposes of any marking out or survey made or being made under section 104;